rpowelson12/Easypass/README.md

 # Easypass

 Easypass is a command line tool that will allow you to generate, save, and retrieve passwords for any platform, website, or anything else that you need a password for.
 All passwords that are securely stored in the database so you can be assured they are safe.
+Passwords that are generated, updated or retrieved are automatically copied to the clipboard for easy pasting and no transcription errors.

 ## Installation